Steelhead Jigs: The 11 Best Steelhead Jigs And How To Fish Them

 Steelhead jig colors

-Many jig colors will work when jig fishing for steelhead and I find that most companies that make steelhead jigs offer lots of great colors to choose from.
+Many jig colors will work when and I find that most companies who make jigs for steelhead offer lots of great colors to choose from.

 I have caught steelhead on just about every color of jig I can think of but my most effective colors are black, white, pink, chartreuse, and olive.
 Different colors will work better at different times based on light conditions and on the clarity of the water.